-Fucus vesiculosus individuals of 10cm or larger have been recorded to be completely removed at 7-8m/s (Jonsson et al., 2006).
+Fucus vesiculosus individuals of 10 cm or larger have been recorded to be completely removed at 7-8 m/s (Jonsson et al., 2006).
 Flow rates at which adult Ascophyllum nodosum are removed are not known.
-However Thompson & Wernberg (2005) provide strong evidence that with an increase in thallus size there is an increase in the break force required to remove algae.
-Consequently the force required to remove Ascophyllum nodosum from a shore is likely to be comparable to that of Fucus vesiculosus due to them both being large macroalgae with similar thallus sizes.
-The upper limit of the tidal flows within this biotope are >3.0 m/s.
-An increase in current flow of 0.2 m/s is unlikely to have an impact on many examples of this biotope except for those which are at the upper limit of water flow tolerance.
+However, Thompson & Wernberg (2005) provide strong evidence of an increase in the break force required to remove algae with an increase in thallus size.
+Consequently, the force required to remove Ascophyllum nodosum from the shore is likely to be comparable to that of Fucus vesiculosus as both are large macroalgae with similar thallus sizes.

 Propagule dispersal, fertilization, settlement, and recruitment are also influenced by water movement (Pearson & Brawley, 1996).
 An increase in water flow could have negative impacts on the reproductive success of Ascophyllum nodosum.
-Experiments on the effect of wave action on Ascophyllum nodosum showed that a low-velocity wave can remove 99% of 15 minute old zygotes from experimental tiles Vadas et al. (1990).
+Experiments on the effect of wave action on Ascophyllum nodosum showed that a low-velocity wave can remove 99% of 15-minute old zygotes from experimental tiles (Vadas et al., 1990).
 Further investigation with the use of refuges found that 75-90% of zygotes as old as four hours could be removed by a single wave.
-Current speeds of over 20 cm s-1 make attachment success of Ascophyllum nodosum very poor (Vadas et al., 1992).
+The attachment success of Ascophyllum nodosum was poor at current speeds of over 20 cm/s (Vadas et al., 1992).
 These studies show the need for periods of calm conditions for successful recruitment for Ascophyllum nodosum.
-An increase in the mean water flow will reduce the time during which attachment is possible.
+An increase in the mean water flow could reduce the time during which attachment is possible.
 In addition, greater water flow can increase scour through increased sediment movement.
 Small life stages of macroalgae are likely to be affected by removing new recruits from the substratum and hence reducing successful recruitment (Devinny & Volse, 1978) (see 'siltation' pressures).
 Changes in water motion can thus strongly influence local distribution patterns of Fucus spp.
 (Ladah et al., 2008).

-The high levels of water movement within this biotope makes it suitable for the greater abundance of filter feeding species such Halichondria panicea and Ascidiella scabra.
+The high levels of water movement within this biotope make it suitable for the greater abundance of filter-feeding species such as Halichondria panicea and Ascidiella scabra.
 These species are absent from Ascophyllum nodosum biotopes that are found in areas with lower levels of water flow such as; LR.LLR.F.Asc and LR.LLR.F.Asc.FS.

 Sensitivity assessment.
-This is a tidally swept biotope, where the abundance of filter feeders and epifauna is dependent on the high water flow.
-Therefore, a decrease in water flow would reduce the biodiversity and species abundance within this biotope, which would come to resemble the LR.LLR.F.Asc biotope.
+This biotope (LR.HLR.FT.AscT) is recorded tidal currents ranging from very strong (> 6 knots; >3 m/sec) to moderately strong (1 - 3 knots; 0.5 - 1.5 m/s) (Connor et al., 2004).
+The abundance and diversity of filter-feeders and epifauna are dependent on the high water flow.
+Therefore, a decrease in water flow could reduce the biodiversity and species abundance within this biotope, which would come to resemble the LR.LLR.F.Asc biotope.
 An increase in the level of water flow is unlikely (as is already occurs in very strong tidal conditions).
-However, a decrease on 0.1-0.2 m/s (the benchmark) is unlikely to have significant effect.
-Therefore, resistance and resilience have been assessed as 'High'.
-This gives the biotope an overall sensitivity of 'Not Sensitive' at the benchmark level.
+However, a decrease of 0.1-0.2 m/s (the benchmark) is unlikely to have a significant effect in the already tidally-swept conditions.
+Therefore, resistance and resilience have been assessed as 'High' and the biotope is assessed as 'Not Sensitive' at the benchmark level.